uni-helper/vite-plugin-uni-pages/README.md

 ...
 ```

-This is a good alternative to conditional compilation
+This is a good alternative to conditional compilation, you can also use `exclude` in `vite.config.ts`

 How? console the `process.env` and found `UNI_*`, you can do this!